 There are also numerous websites you can use as your business platforms, such as Poshmark, eBay, and even Facebook.
 Not confident about which to choose?
 You can always look at online reviews such as this Poshmark review, to understand better which platforms you can trust.

 The reselling market’s success has a lot to do with technology.
 Second-hand item sales and purchases are now simpler than ever thanks to these websites.
+You could also rent out your dresses on The Volte to earn a passive income.
 This peer-to-peer sector is booming, and in recent years, there has been a global explosion of e-commerce sites that specialize in second-hand clothing.

 You no longer need a physical store, and you don’t need to spend so much to start the business.
 With the website of your choice, you can be in the comfort of your own home and make money with just a few clicks.